awsdocs/amazon-eks-user-guide/doc_source/dockershim-deprecation.md

 # Amazon EKS is ending support for `Dockershim`<a name="dockershim-deprecation"></a>

 Kubernetes no longer supports `Dockershim`\.
-Additionally, the Kubernetes team plans to completely remove the runtime in Kubernetes version `1.24`\.
+The Kubernetes team completely removed the runtime in Kubernetes version `1.24`\.
 Amazon EKS will be ending support for `Dockershim` starting with the Kubernetes version `1.24` launch\.
 Amazon EKS AMIs that are officially published will have `containerd` as the only runtime starting with version `1.24`\.

 There's a `kubectl` plugin you can use to see which of your Kubernetes workloads are mounting the Docker socket volume\.
 For more information, see [Detector for Docker Socket \(DDS\)](https://github.com/aws-containers/kubectl-detector-for-docker-socket) on GitHub\.
 Amazon EKS AMIs that run Kubernetes version `1.18` through `1.23` use Docker as the default runtime, but have a bootstrap flag option that you can use to test out your workloads on any supported cluster today with `containerd`\.
 For more information, see [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap)\.